What's The Difference Between SSI And SSDI?

 SSI vs. SSD: Are They The Same?

 The big difference between SSI vs. SSDI is that SSI is for disabled individuals with limited income and resources, while SSDI is designed for working individuals who have a medical condition that is preventing them from working.
+These programs are the largest of several programs funded by the government that assist individuals with disabilities.

+Before applying to one of these government assistance programs, it’s crucial to understand what you may qualify for.
 SSI is designed to meet the basic needs of a much smaller population of individuals.
 When it comes to the difference between disability and SSI, let us further explain below what the key differences are.

 SSI vs. SSD Benefits